catalyst-cooperative/pudl/README.md

 Computing" white paper from the folks at Software Carpentry, which you can and should read in its entirety here: https://arxiv.org/pdf/1609.00037v2.pdf

-## LICENSE.md
-Copyright and licensing information.

-## README.md
-The file you're reading right now...

-## REQUIREMENTS.md
+## ci/
-An explanation of the other software and data you'll need to have installed in order to make use of PUDL.
+Scripts used for continuous integration with [Travis CI](https://travis-ci.org/catalyst-cooperative/pudl).

 ## data/
 A data store containing the original data from FERC, EIA, EPA and other agencies.
-It's organized first by agency, then by form, and finally year.
+It's organized first by agency, then by form, and (in most cases) finally year.
 For example, the FERC Form 1 data from 2014 would be found in `./data/ferc/form1/f1_2014` and the EIA data from 2010 can be found in `./data/eia/form923/f923_2010`.
 The year-by-year directory structure is determined by the reporting agency, based on what is provided for download.

-The data itself is too large to be conveniently stored within the git repository, so we have a script (`./scripts/update_datastore.py`) that can pull down the most recent version of all the data that's needed to build the PUDL database, and organize it so that the software knows where to find it.
+The data itself is too large to be conveniently stored within the git repository, so we use [a datastore management script](/scripts/update_datastore.py) that can pull down the most recent version of all the data that's needed to build the PUDL database, and organize it so that the software knows where to find it.
 Run `python ./scripts/update_datastore.py --help` for more info.

 ## docs/
 Documentation related to the data sources, our results, and how to go about